-Communicating all of this to potential customers is no small feat: If you’re looking to distinguish your e-commerce fashion site from competitors, these eight tips for growing your business can help:
+Communicating all of this to potential customers is no small feat: If you’re looking to distinguish your e-commerce fashion site from competitors, these eight tips can teach you how to scale a clothing brand.

 One of the most important aspects to help distinguish your e-commerce fashion store from competitors?
 Create a strong brand — one that goes far beyond offering great products, although that’s certainly part of it.